 DXRacer ushered in the gaming chair market in 2006 when it introduced the world’s so-called first gaming chair.
 Their chairs are known for being durable, stylish, but sadly, also overpriced in many people’s eyes.

 We’ve tested many gaming chairs here at Ergonomic Trends.
-In this guide we present the best alternates to DXRacer chairs relative to different DXRacer models out there, from expensive to cheap.
+In this guide we present the best DXRacer alternates in 2022.

 - Best Alternative to: DXRacer King and Master Series

 Suggested Retail Price: $419

 Pound for pound, the Secretlab lineup of chairs are your best alternatives to the higher end DXRacer models in our opinion.
 We did a comprehensive comparison of the two brands, and frankly, in many respects, Secretlab comes out on top, including quality.
 We spent a month testing out the Secretlab Titan, and had a hard time coming up with any real complaints.

 Firstly, the build quality of the Titan chair is impeccable.
 While DXRacer chairs are known for their durability, the Secretlab Titan is more consistent in that respect, especially in the armrests where even the switches are made of metal.
 They can also lock into place when you pivot or push them closer to you (most DXRacer models don’t).